vikkie91/petster/README.md

 ![Vet Analysis - Q1](https://user-images.githubusercontent.com/99361886/157279419-a32d64ce-03b0-4e93-925b-4a03e800af31.png)

 ### Insights & Action
-- We can see, even for the vet with highest visits it is only 36 for 2 years which roughly translates to one visit every 3 week
+- We can see, even for the vet with the highest number of visits, is only 36 for 2 years which roughly translates to one visit every 3 week
 - The business has the opportunity to follow up and send reminders for annual checkups and vaccinations to existing customers to increase visits
 - The business also has opportunity to follow up with potential customers (who signed up, visited website) but are yet to make a visit